Nocte people: Culture

-"Chalo-Loku" (Harvesting Festival or thanks, giving festival), the Nocte Naga had 14 "loku" the most important 'loku' was "Chalo-loku".
+"Chalo-Loku" (Harvesting Festival or thanks, giving festival), the Nocte Naga had 14 "loku"; the most important 'loku' was "Chalo-loku".
 While most "Loku" of the Nocte-Naga last between 1 and 2 days; "Chalo-loku" has to last for 3 days to complete all rituals that go with this particular festival.
 The festival, which lasts for three days, involves the slaughter of cattle, entertainment and the gathering of food on the first day.

 The second day, known as Chamkatja is an enactment of empowering the four distinctive "Clans", the "Lotung-som Cham", 'Matey-som Cham', 'Khetey-som' Cham and 'Nook Pang-mi Cham" (the Nook Pangmi-Cham warriors will be led by the "Tang-dong Lowang".
 This brand of youths was furious warriors.
 While returning from the "Nook-Pangmi-Chaam" every member of the village must give right of way to these warriors; even by the mighty chief & his family.
 The warriors would be received for a powerful enactment of warrior dance by the mighty Chief in his house with the best rice beers.
 The first 'Cham-kat" of the young Chief will not go to his clan 'Cham' but join the "Nook-Pangmi-Cham" under the care of "Tangdong-Lowang".
 Last day of the festival is called "Than-lang-jaa".
 Before the dance 'Chin-lit' ceremonies are performed by the maternal family.
-As an act of blessing and to ward off evil spirit fresh single ginger neckless is garland by the female members of the maternal clan.
+As an act of blessing and to ward off evil spirit fresh single ginger necklace is garland by the female members of the maternal clan.
 "Woo-soak" ceremony is also performed on the last day by the chief assisted by 'tan-waa' (priest) village elders "Ngoan-Wang" and council members to understand the fortunes of the new year by reading the formation of eggs tenderly pouring the eggs yolk on a specific type of leaves called "Nyap-lin".
 The eggs have to be fresh and collected from the village.
 The first eggs would be for the Chief and his family/clan, 2nd eggs will be for selecting the next 'jhum' to be cultivated (both Namsang & Borduria has 12 jhum' properly ear-marked.
 They will break as many eggs is required till the best 'jhum' land is selected as shown by the formation of the fresh 'egg'.
 After a 'jhum' is selected the council of Wiseman will also see the prosperity of the "Sala-jaah and Thingyan-Jaah" the last egg would be for the good omen of going to the plains for trade and labor contract works.
 The festival is then concluded with dancing around the village singing romantic songs, the climax of the festival would be the fast rhythmic movement called the "Kepa-boong".
 During this dance, the chief singer will evoke the holy spirit to bless the village until the next festivity.